malcolmmaima/e-commerce-compose/README.md

 #### Feature Modules:

-- Represent individual features of the app (e.g., :features:shop).
+- Represents individual features of the app (:features:shop, :feature:anotherfeature).
-  Should not depend on other feature modules.
+- It should not depend on other feature modules.
-  Depend on core modules for shared functionality.
+- Depends on core modules for shared functionality.

 #### Core Modules: